 Genus Cytorhabdovirus.
-Viruses assigned to this genus infect a wide range of plants and are transmitted by arthropod vectors (aphids and planthoppers) in which they replicate.
+Viruses assigned to this genus infect a wide range of plants and are transmitted by arthropod vectors (aphids, planthoppers and leafhoppers) in which they replicate.
 In plant cells, cytorhabdoviruses replicate in the cytoplasm.
 Cytorhabdoviruses have an unsegmented genome featuring an additional gene located between the P gene and M gene, encoding a movement protein; some may also encode a viroporin-like protein.

 Genus Dichorhavirus.
 Dichorhaviruses infect plants and are transmitted by Brevipalpus mites.
 They cause localised lesions on leaves, stems, and fruits of economically important plants such as citrus, coffee and orchids.
 The genome of dichorhaviruses is bi-segmented: RNA1 contains the N, P, M and G genes, and an additional gene located between the P gene and M gene encoding a putative movement protein; RNA2 contains the L gene.
 Virions formed in plant cells may lack envelopes.